 Treat each holiday (Black Friday, Cyber Monday, Christmas, etc.) as individual events.
 Do not combine all events in one promotion.
-Each holiday should feature individual (special) offer that create urgency and most importantly scarcity.
+Each holiday should feature individual (special) offers that create urgency, and most importantly, scarcity.

 Set a firm deadline (time and date), to stand out in the sea of competitors by offering mini time-sensitive promotions on certain products.